Azure/autorest.typescript/test/integration/generated/bodyByte/README.md

-# BodyByteClient library for JavaScript
+# BodyByte client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyByteClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyByte client.

 Test Infrastructure for AutoRest Swagger BAT